awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 ## Setting Up a GoldenGate Hub on Amazon EC2<a name="Appendix.OracleGoldenGate.Hub"></a>

-You must complete several steps when you create a GoldenGate hub on an Amazon EC2 instance\.
+To create a GoldenGate hub on an Amazon EC2 instance, you complete several steps\.
 First, you create an Amazon EC2 instance with a full client installation of Oracle RDBMS\.
-For Oracle version 11\.2\.0\.4, you must install patch 13328193\.
+For Oracle version 11\.2\.0\.4, you install patch 13328193\.
 The Amazon EC2 instance must also have Oracle GoldenGate software installed\.
 The exact software versions depend on the source and target database versions\.
 For more information about installing GoldenGate, see the [Oracle documentation](http://docs.oracle.com/cd/E35209_01/index.htm)

-Since the Amazon EC2 instance that is serving as the GoldenGate hub stores and processes the transaction information from the source database into trail files, you must have enough allocated storage to store the trail files\.
-You must also ensure that the Amazon EC2 instance has enough processing power to manage the amount of data being processed and enough memory to store the transaction information before it is written to the trail file\.
+The Amazon EC2 instance that serves as the GoldenGate hub stores and processes the transaction information from the source database into trail files\.
+To support this process, make sure that you have enough allocated storage to store the trail files\.
+Also, make sure that the Amazon EC2 instance has enough processing power to manage the amount of data being processed\.
+In addition, make sure that the EC2 instance has enough memory to store the transaction information before it's written to the trail file\.

-The following tasks set up a GoldenGate hub on an Amazon EC2 instance; each task is explained in detail in this section\.
-The tasks include:
+The following tasks set up a GoldenGate hub on an Amazon EC2 instance; each task is explained in detail in this section:

-+ Create the GoldenGate subdirectories
+1. Create the GoldenGate subdirectories\.

-+ Update the GLOBALS parameter file
+1. Update the GLOBALS parameter file\.

-+ Configure the mgr\.prm file and start the *manager*
+1. Configure the mgr\.prm file and start the manager\.

 Create subdirectories in the GoldenGate directory using the Amazon EC2 command line shell and *ggsci*, the GoldenGate command interpreter\.
 The subdirectories are created under the gg directory and include directories for parameter, report, and checkpoint files\.